Skip to main content

 Ollama (local)

-No auth — runs on localhost
+No auth — runs locally

 OpenRouter